PavleMomirovic/Algorithms-Uni-/README.md

 Data structures and algorithms problems from various subjects, solved mostly in C++, except from Blackjack which is done in Java.

+In C++ there are Bowling, IntervalSchedualing and MinimumSpanningTree.
-C++ Bowling, IntervalSchedualing, MinimumSpanningTree Java Blackjack
+In Java there is Blackjack (simplified version).
-Python backtrack_MVR_ForwardChecking, sudoku15
+In Python there are backtrack_FC_MRV(implementing ForwardChecking and MostRestrainedValue) and sudoku15